Whisky Cask Club

 Ownership is documented through a Delivery Order — the key legal document in the Scotch whisky trade.
 It records:

 The Delivery Order functions as your title deed.
-This system has underpinned the industry for over a century.
+This system has underpinned the Scotch whisky industry for well over a century.

 Bonded Warehouses

-All casks are stored in HMRC-regulated bonded warehouses in Scotland:
+All casks are stored in HMRC-regulated bonded warehouses across Scotland:

 What you're actually buying: The liquid contents of a specific, numbered cask.
 Not shares, tokens, or fund units.
 You own a physical barrel of whisky, maturing in Scotland, documented in your name.